Staff Profile

 Postgraduate teaching

-Elizabeth lectures in research enquiry and research methods across all of Manchester Fashion Institute's masters courses:
+Elizabeth is the unit leader of the core research methods unit which is studied across all of Manchester Fashion Institute's Fashion Business masters programmes:

 Postgraduate research supervision

-Elizabeth supports research-led students in their postgraduate enquiry, particularly the interdisciplinary spaces and intersectionality of practice-as-research and practice-led study.
+Elizabeth supports research-led students in their postgraduate enquiry, particularly the interdisciplinary areas of fashion and dress study and the intersectionality of practice-as-research and practice-led study.

 External examiner roles